tonyredondo/debugger-mcp-server/DebuggerMcp/Resources/mcp_tools.md

 - `kind: "ai"` requires the connected MCP client to support sampling (`sampling/createMessage`) with tools enabled.
 - `kind: "crash"` and `kind: "ai"` return the same canonical JSON report document schema as `report(format: "json")`.
 - For AI runs, the result is enriched under `analysis.aiAnalysis` and the server also rewrites `analysis.summary.description` / `analysis.summary.recommendations`, plus adds an evidence-backed `analysis.aiAnalysis.threadNarrative` and `analysis.threads.summary.description`.
+  - For traceability/stability, AI runs also include `analysis.aiAnalysis.evidenceLedger` (evidence IDs like `E12`) and `analysis.aiAnalysis.hypotheses` (competing hypotheses IDs like `H2` linked to evidence).
 - `kind: "crash"` performs .NET crash analysis (SOS/ClrMD); non-.NET dumps are not supported by this tool.

 ### 6) `compare`